 Especially when it comes to opioid addiction.

-Opioid abuse is a complicated issue, but statistics show that it is far more likely to happen than the blame game would make one think.
+Opioid abuse is a complicated issue, but statistics show that it is not often the addicts fault.
 One study showed that half of those prescribed opiates for 1 month ended up addicted for a year.

 Perhaps due to the misplaced solution efforts, the epidemic isn’t going away anytime soon.
 Statnews forecasts that, if overdose rates continue to rise, the number could hit 650,000 deaths from overdose in the next decade.